Lockpickers-United/Belt-Ranking-System/karatebelts.md

 2. Demonstrated history of helping advancing and advanced pickers
 3. Have built a ["Challenge Lock"](#wiki_challenge_lock_requirements) and shared it with a fellow picker
 4. Have made at least one specialized tool and published the specs
-5. Mentor at least two advanced picker through the process of getting into a difficult lock
+5. Mentor at least two advanced pickers through the process of getting into a difficult lock
 6. Complete at least two of the "Epic Quest Options" listed below
-7. SPP two different locks on this list or similar
+7. SPP and gut two different locks on this list or similar

 * Abloy Classic
 * Abloy Disklock